 My name is Stuart Loebl (pronounced “low-bull”) but my students know me as Mr. Stuart.

-I am lucky enough to teach science to incredible students at Cesar Chavez Middle School in beautiful Hayward, California.
+I am lucky enough to teach science to incredible students at High Tech High in beautiful Chula Vista, California.
 I get to watch student’s excitement as they learn about the world around them.
 Every day, students who come to my class participate in hands-on, inquiry based investigations that cultivates their growth as scientists and human beings.
 I treasure the teaching moments when students become excited about something they had said was, “Boring”.

 I didn’t like science when I was younger because I always thought that it was just about memorizing facts.
 When I got to college I found out nothing could be farther from the truth: science is creative, and about exploring the great mysteries of the universe.
 I decided to become a science teacher to ensure students get to experience and learn to love science in a way that I didn’t as a kid.

-During distance learning I spearheaded a take home science material program so students throughout Hayward Unified School District can engage in hands-on science and engineering investigations regardless of their financial situation.
+During distance learning I spearheaded a take home science kit program so students throughout Hayward Unified School District could engage in hands-on science and engineering investigations regardless of their financial situation.
 I am proud that 5,000 Hayward students received their own science material kits.
+I was awarded the Jefferson Award for Public Service for that Project.

 When I am not teaching I try to spend as much time outdoors as possible: hiking, biking, kayaking, swimming and searching for interesting species of plants, animals, and other organisms.